About Burnbrae - holiday cottages in the Scottish Borders

 My family and I enjoy walking in the beautiful Borders countryside.
 We are very lucky to live in this location as there is so much to see and do on our doorstep and within a short drive of Burnbrae.
 We particularly enjoy the dramatic coastal walks around St Abbs on the east coast, the climb up the Eildon Hills or Cheviot Hills and more level walks along the great rivers of the area.
 I also enjoy walking to the waterfall in Nenthorn, straight from my front door.
 The big open skies, dramatic sunrise and sunsets viewed from the private south facing conservatory, ( yes I have one in the house as well) will always be special.
 Cycling is a very popular sport here in the Borders.
 My sons are keen cyclists, either on the quiet Border roads or more frequently at Angraflats a new woodland cycle track about 2 miles from Burnbrae, free and open to all.

 The varied bird life which can be viewed from Burnbrae cottages continues to amaze me.
 We have a couple of resident heron which can often be observed fishing in our stream.
 A multitude of swifts, martins and swallows soar and swoop catching the insects then use our buildings to build their nests each year.
 We have resident finches, tits, siskins, robins, sparrows, (tree and house), buzzards, oyster catchers.
-A great spotted woodpecker has brought its young to feed on the feeder outside Begrum cottage regularly for the last couple of years.
-During 2016 we have also seen Red Kite from our conservatory.
+A great spotted woodpecker has brought its young to feed on the feeder outside Begrum cottage regularly for the last few years.
+We also have a sparrow hawk and red kites which are often seen from our conservatories, patios and garden.

 My relaxation is tending the cottage and house gardens.
 I gain much pleasure from harvesting vegetables and flowers which I have grown.
 I try to do this as organically as a plot of this size and my time allows.